DilleBoy/PhoneBook/PhoneBook/README.md

 3 In the first terminal, type npm start and press enter.

-4 In the other terminal, type npm run json server and press enter.
+4 In the other terminal, type npm run json-server and press enter.

 5 Now everything should be up and running.
 You can add, update, delete, search and everything is saved on Json-Fil